naokazuterada/MarkdownTOC/.github/ISSUE_TEMPLATE.md

 -->

-# How can it be reproduced
+# How can the issue be reproduced

 # What was expected

 # What actually occurred

-# What version of the involved component
+# What was the version of the involved component